Leckalmeida/marketplaceInDjango/README.md

 # Future Improvements

-Here are some potential future improvements and features that could enhance your Marketplace Django Application:

 ## User Profiles:

 - Allow users to create detailed profiles with additional information, such as a profile picture, bio, and contact details.